jakkra/ZSWatch/website/docs/getting-started/watchdk-quickstart.md

 | **Debugger** (recommended: Nordic **nRF54L15 DK**, ~**$35**) | Optional | Needed if you want to develop the FW and flash via SWD instead of USB/BLE.
 A SEGGER J-Link works too, but is more expensive |
 | **10-pin 1.27mm SWD cable** | Optional | Needed to connect the debugger to the WatchDK.
 Example cables: [Adafruit](https://www.adafruit.com/product/1675), [Amazon](https://www.amazon.com/Treedix-Ribbon-Connector-1-27mm-Connecting/dp/B09JK5HD3X) |
 | **Battery** (LiPo) | Optional | The DK runs fine from USB power alone.
 See [battery section](#optional-battery--rtc-jumper) at the end |

+## Optional: Debugger Setup (nRF54L15 DK)

+If you plan to develop firmware or flash via SWD, connect a Nordic **nRF54L15 DK** as a debugger.
+For full wiring details (SWD cable, GND, UART log pin connections, and RTT alternative), see the **[Debugger Hardware Setup](../development/debugging.md#debugger-hardware-setup-nrf54l15-dk)** section in the Debugging guide.

 ## Step 1 - Power On